 We are back with the most popular post of march 2014.
-At the beginning of every month we cover the best and the most popular article on portrait photography of the previous month.
-This time also we bring post that has been the main limelight of the social world.
+At the beginning of every month, we cover the best and the most popular article on portrait photography of the previous month.
+This time also we bring posts that has been the main limelight of the social world.

-If has any suggestion for this post you are free to share it with us by either commenting or via email.
+If has any suggestions for this post you are free to share it with us by either commenting or via email.

 Inspirational Portrait Series